 Who usually becomes your client?

 I like the fact that architecture is people-oriented.
-Through architectural solutions, our office helps Africans maintain contact with nature, but in a new way.
-We are engaged in reducing the destructive impact of architecture on the environment.
+Through architectural solutions, our office helps Africans renew a relationship with nature, but in perhaps a fresh way, a more healing orientated way.
+We aim to reduce architecture’s destructive environmental impact while also healing people in the process.
+Can we for example, discuss colonialism and Apartheid using landscape and biodiversity?

-The various crises of recent years have taught us to unite the whole world, for example, in the fight against covid.
-I see my role as bringing people together to fight global problems.
-In my opinion, this is one of the skills of an architect — to bring together different professionals, make them a cohesive team and lead it.
-I think all architects have a set of skills that can be used on a global scale and not necessarily for building design.
-These can be very complex and unexpected problems: for example, elephants are endangered — an architect can find a solution to this using his skills.
+The various crises of recent years have taught us to unite as a world, for example, in the fight against covid.
+I see my role as uniting people to fight global problems using locally applied solutions.
+In my opinion, an architect’s most important skill involves bringing together different professionals and experts, forming them into a cohesive team and leading them.
+I think all architects possess a set of skills applicable on a global scale, not just focused on building design.
+These include a creative approach to complex and unexpected problems; for example, an architect can use their skills to find a solution for elephant endangerment.
+Don’t they also have a right to be part of our world?
+Could they become equal citizens in our cities?
+Can they help us coauthor the design of our cities in Africa?
+If we never develop a langaue to ask them we will never know.

 Is it difficult for you to bring your ideas to life?

-Most of our clients are representatives of the government or organizations that deal with projects with great social responsibility: healthcare, schools, social housing, cultural and public buildings.
+Most of our clients are representatives of the government or organizations involved in projects with high social impact: healthcare, schools, social housing, cultural and public buildings.
+They are people who understand that human health and ecosystem health are deeply interconnected.

 We initiate some research and development ourselves.
-For example, we did the project "Talking to Elephants", which was presented at the Venice Biennale.
-He restored the ability of the endangered African savanna elephant (Loxodonta africana) to migrate through the Limpopo territory.
-The designed route was equipped with infrasound locators that guided elephants along a new 1,000-kilometer migration corridor.
+For example, we did the project "Talking to Elephants", which was presented at the Venice Architecture Biennale last year.
+We restored the ability of the endangered African savanna elephant (Loxodonta africana) to migrate across the Limpopo province.
+As the elephant moves, it creates food forests of indigenous fruiting trees for increased food security for rural communities.
+The designed route is equipped with infrasound devices that communicate a new elephant langauge that guide elephants along a 1,000-kilometer migration corridor.

 We also have private clients.
-The construction of buildings costs millions of euros, so there is a place for wealthy customers and corporations for whom environmental sustainability, adaptation to climate change and concepts such as ESG (Environmental, Social and Corporate Governance) and net zero (Net Zero Emissions) are important.
+The construction of buildings costs millions of euros, so there is a place for wealthy customers and corporations that can provide an example of environmental sustainability, adaptation to climate change and concepts such as ESG (Environmental, Social and Corporate Governance) and Net Zero (Net Zero Emissions) are still important.

 night house